 - If you booked the trail with discounts for students with ISIC card please bring your passport as well and also your university ID (no copy or expired version, it must be the original document.
 If you do not bring your card you will be denied entry into the Inca Trail as the permits won’t be valid without your card).

 - If you have medical restrictions for some or all the activities detailed in your booking please contact your doctor and inquire about the risks of doing said activities.

 - Try to sleep at least 8 hours and do not exercise too much.
 Keep your body in good temperature wearing warm clothes to protect yourself from the cold.
-While adjusting to the altitude there is a general rule to follow: eat what is necessary and drink plenty of liquids.

 What to pack for the trek:

 Take only whatever is necessary for the trek and leave the rest at the hotel.

 - A hiking backpack for your personal belongings (your personal porter will carry a duffle bag)

 - Trekking clothing: Light trekking boots with good ankle support, Sneakers or sandals for comfort while in camp, warm clothes (fleece and layers for different temperatures, especially at night), rain gear/waterproof clothes, thermal underwear to be warm in the sleeping bag, t-shirts and trekking pants, gloves/mittens, scarf, 3 pairs of wool socks, wool hat for cold nights